-Recently we have also had a few residents ask if there is a way they could keep a copy of the menu they submit to the kitchen.
-This is fine, once you have completed your menu please hand it to your RN or Therapy staff and ask them for a copy of it to keep.
+If you would like to keep a copy of the menu you submit to the kitchen, please hand the completed menu to your RN or Therapy staff and ask from for a copy of it to keep.
 They can photocopy and then give one copy to you and one to the kitchen.

 Families are also welcome to order meals from the kitchen.
 For \$5.00 you will receive the main meal and dessert as listed on the menu.
 All visitor meals must be ordered at least two days prior to ensure that the kitchen cook enough.
 Money is to be paid in cash at Reception.
-If you have set days that you would like meals we can also make it a standing order so you do not have to notify the kitchen every time.
+If you have set days that you would like meals, we can also make it a standing order so you do not have to notify the kitchen every time.